PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 ### Obtaining licenses and source code

-The vendors should contact PDC (ragge@pdc.kth.se) to get access to a RLM license server at PDC and the PowerFLOW source code for the benchmarking test, if required.
+The vendors should contact PDC (powerflow-benchmark@pdc.kth.se) to get access to a RLM license server at PDC and the PowerFLOW source code for the benchmarking test, if required.
 Version 6-2019 of Powerflow must be used for the benchmark.

 ### Guidelines for Porting and Modifying the Source Code